reymon359/gatsby-personal-site/content/posts/7-lessons-learned-from-the-pragmatic-programmer-and-the-clean-coder/index.md

 However, you can’t avoid pressure always so you have to learn how to get through it. **You weather it by staying calm, communicating, following your disciplines, and getting help.**

-To stay calm **don’t panic,** manage your stress and think the problem through to find the best possible outcome.
+To stay calm **don’t panic,** manage your stress, and think the problem through to find the best possible outcome.
 Then go for it at a steady pace, _eating an elephant way-_ **communicating** all the time with your team and superiors to let them know when you are in trouble to get input and guidance.
 This way there won’t be any unexpected surprises in the end.

 ![Communication is the key.
 [Source](https://anstesters.org/the-art-of-communication-an-important-soft-skill-in-software-testing/)](./good_communication_is_the_key_to_success.jpg)